Increase Cervical Mucus To Get Pregnant

 Yin represents the energy that is responsible for moistening and cooling bodily functions.
 When this energy is depleted your body begins to show signs of heating up.
 We can imagine this heat not as the heat that comes with a fever but more a lack of the moistening and cooling functions that are necessary to maintain a healthy balance.

 Women are more yin and men are more yang – for example yin is all of the fluids in the body for women (breast milk, menstruation, vaginal discharge/lubricant) which men don’t have in the same way.
 There are many causes for Yin deficiency.
 These include working too hard, trauma, excess sexual activity, too many yang hot foods, poor diet and living a high octane lifestyle.
-See below for some helpful tips to recharge your yin.
+See below for some helpful tips to recharge your yin and increase cervical mucus.

 Kidney Yin represents the cooling watery fluids and the Blood that circulates around your body.
 If you can visualise a cool damp cave you will have pictured a healthy Kidney Yin energy.
 Levels of Yin also correspond to oestrogen levels which as we know helps to stimulate the growth of endometrial lining, increasing body fat and stimulating breast tissue.